abdulbaqi/abdulbaqi.github.io/_posts/2017-11-26-flask-form-ajax-sqlalchemy.md

 bigimg: /img/charts-market.jpg
 image: /img/js.png
 share-img: /img/js.png
-tags: flask sqlalchemy ajax javascript technology
+tags: flask sqlalchemy ajax javascript technology web
 excerpt: In this post I will demonstrate how to integrate database into Flask.
 I will build a small form containing text input.
 This input is dynamically populated through `ajax` when you start typing things.
 The data that ajax populates is coming from postgresql database.
 ---